 Marilee Caruso (photographer) and Rockwell DeVil (makeup and hair) teamed up to make me look good for the holidays!
 My Christmas pinup set is featured in the holiday issue of Bombshell Magazine, and I’m on one of the covers.

 I love red velvet and Christmas lights are basically in my blood at this point, so everything about this set is essential Catherine Morland, LOL.
 Marilee did a wonderful job for me.
-Every set is better than the next, and I am grateful for her inspired work.
+Every set is even better than the last, and I am grateful for her inspired work.

 Thanks to my friend Elizabeth, I now have a new Regency gown – a full day dress ensemble – that fits!
 She asked me to be her model for a Regency fashion lecture at Modesto’s Jane Austen-themed JaneCon, and I agreed!
 She kindly made me the entire ensemble for the cost of materials and washing/ironing labor, and I couldn’t be happier.
 It’s a good thing she loves to sew, because I sure don’t!
 I do love paying my friends, or doing them favors, in exchange for beautiful clothes!
 The look and fit is just perfect.